michar71/DMX_CTRL/README.md

 (Not my favorite but that's what they want you to use...)
 I use a ST-Link V2.0 Clone to upload/Debug software.
 (Eventually there might be a USB DFU Firmware Upload Client....)

 You can also use MS Visual Studio Code + PlatformIO.
-Thisi is releatn if you run into issues with fake STM32's as PlatformIO uses openOCD which can set the device ID directly and program these devices.
+This is prefered if you run into issues with fake STM32's as PlatformIO uses openOCD which can set the device ID directly and program these devices.
 There are currently a lot of bluepill STM32F103 board clones with fake STM32F103 circulating on Amazon.
 (I ended up with about 20...Aarrggghhh...)
 As a workaround, you can edit the file ~/.platformio/packages/tool-openocd/scripts/target/stm32f1x.cfg and change the line: set _CPUTAPID 0x1ba01477
 to:
 set _CPUTAPID 0x2ba01477

-There might be compatibility issues with these fake chips (Rumors has it that USB won't really work...)
-Basic firmware functionality is defenitly working (Mine seem to have the full 128kB FLASH.).
-USB does not seem to work on my clones but I need to further test that....
+USB does not seem to work on my clones but I need to further test that....(I had issues like that before and usually it had to do with crappy USB cables...)

 Here is another description how to fix it in STM32CubeIDE for openOCD debugging: https://community.st.com/s/question/0D50X0000BTd7Zi/how-to-deal-wirh-could-not-verify-st-device-

 Update: Not all fake chips have 128 kB, some only have 64 kB.
 At that point the FW can not write the configruation to page 127...
-This will causee a Hardware Fault.
+This will cause a Hardware Fault.
 Change the EEPROM page in eeprom.h from 127 to 63 and modifiy the .id file to reflect the smaller FLASH size.
 (Less effects will obviously fit in there....)
 I should probably figure out a way to detect flashsize automatically.....

 ## Serial Shell